Will there be The Penguin season 2? Latest news and speculation

 "So if Matt wants to do a second season, for sure, I'd consider it, yeah.
 [But] by the end of this I'd had my fill!
 I know I was bitching about not having enough in the first film, but I'm good now.
 I've been at the table for long enough.
 It was amazing, but it's quite a thing."

-Showrunner LeFranc has also been opening up about the potential of a second season.
+Showrunner LeFranc has also opened up about the potential of a second season, saying that "there’s no current status update" regarding the future of the series.

 At this point, it seems it's all up in the air - so watch this space!